Creating Toolchain Archives¶

 Archiving the Gradle executable is straight-forward, but archiving a

 local Maven repository is not.
-Therefore a special Task Cluster
+Therefore a toolchain job exists for

-The job runs in a container based on the custom Docker image and spawns a
+job runs in a container based on a custom Docker image and spawns a

 Sonatype Nexus proxying Maven repository process in the background.

-The job builds Firefox for Android using Gradle and the
+The job builds Firefox for Android using Gradle and the in-tree Gradle

-proxying Maven repository downloads external dependencies and collects them.
+repository downloads external dependencies and collects them.
 After

 the Gradle build completes, the job archives the Gradle version used

-to build, and the downloaded Maven repository, and
+to build, and the downloaded Maven repository, and exposes them as

 To update the version of Gradle in the archive produced, update